 The RadMaskedInput has a built-in validation mechanism, and you can utilize the following properties to modify the appearance when an input-related error is observed:

-RejectedSymbolErrorText: Gets or sets the error text when a symbol was rejected.
+RejectedSymbolErrorText(string): Defines the error text when a symbol was rejected.

 The ErrorColor and ErrorFontSize will affect the error message from both the InvalidInputErrorText and the RejectedSymbolErrorText properties.